uncopenweb/jsonic/_sources/rest.txt

 The REST API
 ============

 The JSonic server implements a REST interface providing information about available speech engines, synthesizing speech to audio files, and fetching speech files.
-The server sets the HTTP status code properly on every response to indicate whether a request was process successfully (e.g., 200, 206) or an error occurred (e.g., 500).
+The server sets the HTTP status code properly on every response to indicate whether a request was processed successfully (e.g., 200, 206) or an error occurred (e.g., 500).

+The JSonic client API encapsulates the REST API in an object-oriented wrapper for easier use by applications.
+Nevertheless, the REST API should be considered public and addressable by other client implementations.

 .. _version-schema: